 Early Life

 Samuel Robson "Rob" Walton was born on October 27, 1944, in Tulsa, Oklahoma.
-He is the eldest of four children of Sam Walton, the co-founder of Walmart, and Helen Walton.
-Walton's upbringing instilled in him the values of hard work, innovation, and customer service, which shaped his future entrepreneurial endeavors.
-He attended The College of Wooster and graduated from the University of Arkansas in 1966 with a Bachelor of Science degree in business administration.
-He then received his Juris Doctor degree from Columbia Law School in 1969.
+He is the eldest son of Sam Walton, the co-founder of Walmart, and Helen Walton.
+He has three siblings: Jim Walton, Alice Walton and the late John Walton.
+Walton attended The College of Wooster and graduated from the University of Arkansas in 1966 with a Bachelor of Science degree in business administration.
+He received his Juris Doctor degree from Columbia Law School in 1969.

 Rise to Success

-After graduating from law school, Rob Walton joined the law firm Conner & Winters in Tulsa, Oklahoma, which represented Walmart.
-In 1978, he joined Walmart as a senior vice president.
-He became vice chairman in 1982.
-He was appointed chairman of the board of directors on April 7, 1992, following his father's death.
-Under his leadership, Walmart aggressively expanded its international footprint.
-He oversaw Walmart's entry into numerous new markets, adapting to diverse cultures, consumer behaviors, and regulatory environments.
+Rob Walton started his career by joining the law firm Conner & Winters in Tulsa, Oklahoma, which represented Walmart.
+In 1978, he joined Walmart as a senior vice president, and in 1982, he was appointed vice chairman.
+He was named chairman of the board of directors on April 7, 1992, two days after his father's death.
+He retired from the board in 2024.

 Key Business Strategies